singularityware/singularityware.github.io/_posts/recipes/2016-12-27-build-ubuntu-host.md

 ### Create an image on CentOS (Option 3)

 1. Identify a CentOS machine with the same major version of CentOS you want to build.
 Don't use a CentOS-7 machine to build a CentOS-6 machine, because it won't work.
 (Building a CentOS-7 image on a CentOS-6 host works, but the RPM DB would actually be using an older version of Berkeley DB)
 2. Install Singularity on this host.
 Locate the [centos.def](https://github.com/singularityware/singularity/blob/2.x/examples/centos.def) file from the `example/` directory.
-Edit to your heart's desire (eg change OSVersion).
+Edit to your heart's desire (e.g. change OSVersion).
 3. Create the image, bootstrap, and run:

 ```bash